-Phil Karlson had a string crime films in the 1950’s that few could equal in volume and quality.
-One of his earliest and best is 1952’s “Kansas City Confidential,” a hard fisted noirist thriller that never lets up in tension for its entire running time.
-Joe Rolfe (John Payne), is an ex-con, now gone straight, working as a florist delivery driver who is set up to take the fall for a $1.2M bank robbery.
+Phil Karlson made a string of crime films in the 1950’s that few could equal in volume and quality.
+One of his earliest and best is 1952’s “Kansas City Confidential,” a hard fisted noir thriller that never lets up in tension for its entire running time.
+Joe Rolfe (John Payne), is an ex-con, now gone straight, working as a florist delivery driver who is set up to take the fall for a $1.2 million bank robbery.
 The gang of four split up until the heat is off with plans to meet in Mexico where the money will be divided up.
-Through sheer perseverance, Rolfe pursues his prey in order to first clear his name but after the death of one of the crooks, shot by the police, soon decides to muscle himself in on a share of the money.
+Through sheer perseverance, Rolfe pursues the robbers in order to clear his name; however, but after the death of one of the crooks, shot by the police, he decides to muscle himself in on a share of the money.

 “Kansas City Confidential” was one of the most brutal films to come out of the U.S. at the time and not surprisingly met with some censorship problems.
-It also met with wicked condemnation from critics including The New York Times, Bosley Crowthers whose review consisted of nothing but complaining about the seedy characters and the violence.
-Crowthers also found it extremely hard to swallow there could ever be a police officer who would be so brutally sadistic in attempting to coerce a confession out of a suspect.
+It also met with wicked condemnation from critics including The New York Times’ Bosley Crowthers whose review consisted of nothing but complaining about the seedy characters and the violence.
+Crowthers also found it extremely hard to swallow that there could ever be a police officer who would be so brutally sadistic in attempting to coerce a confession out of a suspect.
 “There is an obvious and sickening implication,” he writes,” that the Kansas City police are not only rough when they capture a suspect, but they exercise a wicked ‘third degree.’
 There is one character in this little run-down, supposedly a plainclothes cop, who is as nasty and sadistic in behavior as the hero or any of the thugs.
 This, of course, does not lend a climate of hope or moral uplift to the film.”

 John Payne who transitioned himself, career wise, from Mr. Nice Guy on screen played a similar role the following year in “99 River Street,” and again in “Hell’s Island,” two other edgy Karlson crime films and suitable follow ups to this film.

-Phil Karlson made his way up from Poverty Row where he worked on the cheapest of low budget fare like “The Shanghi Cobra” and “Dark Alibi,” two Charlie Chan mysteries and Bowery Boys epics, “Live Wires” and “Bowery Bombshell.”
+Phil Karlson made his way up from Poverty Row where he worked on the cheapest of low budget fare like “The Shanghi Cobra” and “Dark Alibi,” two Charlie Chan mysteries, and the Bowery Boys epics “Live Wires” and “Bowery Bombshell.”
 He was just moving into his golden age period with a series of films in the 1950’s that would cement his reputation as a fixture of classic low budget crime films.
 His works during this period included, “Scandal Sheet,” “99 River Street,” “Tight Spot,” “Five Against the House,” “The Phenix City Story” and “The Brothers Rico.”
 He would also direct the two part TV premiere episodes, later combined and released in movie theaters, called “The Scarface Mob” from the TV show, “The Untouchables.”

 Karlson’s later work would vary in quality ranging from the soap opera like “The Young Doctors” with an eclectic cast that included Dick Clark and Aline McMahon, an Elvis Presley remake of “Kid Galahad,” two Matt Helm films, “The Silencers” and “The Wrecking Crew” featuring Dean Martin, the odd ball creepy horror fest about a young boy and his pet rat, “Ben” (sequel to Willard) and the red neck law and order anthem of the 1970’s, “Walking Tall.”